Madhuri-Chenna/Madhuri-Chenna/README.md

 •	__GitHub__: https://www.github.com/Madhuri-Chenna
 ## Feedback Welcome:
-I’m always looking for new challenges and opportunities to enhance my skills.
+I’m always open to feedback, new challenges, and learning opportunities.
 Feel free to explore my repositories and connect with me!